 To enroll in cross-registered courses, enrollment must be open at both schools (i.e. at the Harvard Chan School and at the host institution).
 Students must follow the earliest deadline between the home and host school when cross-registering.

-In order for cross-registered courses to count toward a Harvard Chan School degree and/or appear on a transcript, the courses:
+In order for cross-registered courses to count toward a Harvard Chan School degree and appear on a student’s transcript, the courses:

 Must be relevant to the student’s degree program

 Must be taken for pass/fail or ordinal credit.
 Auditing a course is NOT permitted.

 Must be approved by the student’s advisor and department

 Cross-registration is NOT allowed at Harvard Extension, Summer school, and Radcliffe Seminar courses.